Alan Browning

-Alan Brown (23 March 1926 – 7 September 1979), known professionally as Alan Browning, was an English actor.
-He is best remembered for portraying Alan Howard in the television series Coronation Street, a role he played from 1969 to 1973.
+He became a household name in the UK when he was cast as Ellis Cooper in The Newcomers (1965-1968), but is best remembered for portraying Alan Howard in the television series Coronation Street, a role he played from 1969 to 1973.
 He was married to his Coronation Street co-star Pat Phoenix from 23 December 1972, until his 1979 death from liver failure as a result of his heavy alcohol intake.
-Phoenix played his onscreen wife, Elsie Tanner, in Coronation Street.
+Phoenix also played his onscreen wife, Elsie Tanner, in Coronation Street.